HIV Risk Calculator & Complete Exposure Guide (2026)

 What Determines HIV Risk?

 HIV risk can be estimated by analysing a number of different variables.
-Although testing is the only way to know your true status, knowing the risk transmission probability of a single encounter can help bring peace of mind and eliminate anxiety.
+Although testing is the only way to know your true status, knowing the risk transmission probability of a single encounter can help bring realistic context and reduce uncertainty.
 It comes down to two questions: could your partner have HIV, and if so, how efficient was the exposure?
 Everything else is a modifier that pushes the estimate up or down.
 If you want the number for your exact encounter, you will need a personalized calculation.

 How common HIV is in your partner’s context, plus how likely treatment has reduced infectiousness.